dwndland/chapter-ang-controls/README.md

 # Chapter Ang Controls

-This project is a library for Angular controls targeting WPF/XAML developers.
+chapter-ang-controls is a library that provides a collection of Angular controls designed for WPF and XAML developers, offering familiar patterns and functionality from the XAML ecosystem.

 ## Installation